maxshuty/simply-lazy/README.md

 Contributions are always welcome.
 Please fork this repo and submit a PR.

+Find a bug or want a new feature?
 Create an issue or a feature request [here](https://github.com/maxshuty/simply-lazy/issues).

 ## Contributors